pt-walk-of-fame/pt-walk-of-fame/README.md

 **THIS IS A CATEGORY AND TITLE ACCOUNT!!**

+**HI GUYS IM BACK SORRY I WAS REALLY BUSY!!!
+ADDING MORE PEOPLE SOMETIME ON AUGUST 19TH PST TIME!!
+IF YOU'VE BEEN REQUESTING PLS SEND IT IN TODAY TOO SO THAT ITS FOR SURE IT DOESNT GET DELETED.
+TYSM!**

 **If you want to be removed from your category at any point, let me know!
 Updates are based on my free time. :)**

 **LAST UPDATE: August 7th, 2026 @ 12:04PM PST** (some nominations were deleted so if you weren't added please resend!)